Procurement

 Bridging the Gap with Spendflo

-• Transparency throughout the procurement process vendor discovery via renewal management.
+• Transparency across the lifecycle from vendor discovery to renewal management.

-• Benchmarking + Negotiation Support and automated approvals and contract tracking.
+• Benchmarking + Negotiation Support tied directly to automated approvals and contract tracking.

-• Real-time insights that directly connect sourcing decisions to procurement spending and usage.
+• Real-time insights that connect sourcing choices with procurement spending and usage.

 Integration Strategy: Sourcing vs. Procurement